idewave/idewavecore/README.md

 ## Documentation

 For now only README, source code and tests.
 I will update this section when project's wiki will be ready.

+## You want participate

+You can add PR.
+To communicate join https://discord.gg/y6746sm